A Comprehensive Study of Code-removal Patches in Automated Program Repair: Background

-Kali is an automatic repair system developed by Qi et al. for C programs, that only removes functionalities~\cite{10.1145/2771783.2771791}.
-The reason for Kali is that generate-and-validate approaches often end up repairing software systems by deleting functionalities.
-For this reason, Kali has been designed to investigate how a system that simply and only removes functionalities is effective compared to other, more sophisticated, repair strategies.
+Kali is an original automatic repair system developed by Qi et al. for C programs, that only removes functionality~\cite{10.1145/2771783.2771791}.
+The reason for Kali is that generate-and-validate approaches often end up repairing software systems by deleting functionality.
+For this reason, Kali has been designed to investigate how a system that simply and only removes functionality is effective compared to other, more sophisticated, repair strategies.

-\textbf{Definition}.
-A \textbf{code-removal patch} is a patch that simply removes functionalities, by deleting, or skipping code.
+\textbf{Definition: Code-removal patch}.
+A code-removal patch is a patch that simply removes functionality, by deleting, or skipping code.
 This latter case can be done through the replacement of a condition in order to force the execution of a specific branch, or through the addition of a \verb|return| statement in a function body.
 Despite functionality removal, a code-removal patch may change a program making a full test suite to pass~\cite{10.1145/2771783.2771791}.